Open Process - Foodwaste

-This conceptual campaign explores how empathy and language can shift behaviour.
-It gives supermarket products a voice, asking, quite literally, to be kept cold.
+This campaign explores how empathy and language can shift behaviour.
+It gives supermarket products a voice, asking to be kept cold.

-The phrase “Laat ons in de kou staan” usually means “leave us behind.”
-By adding one small word, “wél” the meaning reverses.
-The products are no longer being abandoned; they’re asking to be cared for.
-This linguistic twist transforms a familiar saying into a call to action against food waste.
+The phrase “Laat ons niet in de kou staan” usually means “don't leave us behind.”
+By adding one small word, “wél”, the meaning reverses.
+The products that are being abandoned ask to be cared for.
+This twist transforms a familiar saying into a call to action against food waste.

 I wanted the tone to feel both human and ironic.
 The hand-drawn textures and chalky visuals reflect warmth and imperfection, while the supermarket setting grounds the idea in everyday reality.
-It’s soft activism, inviting people to look twice, smile, and reconsider their habits.
+Asking people to think twice about their habits.

 Process